Amur Oblast: Russian Empire

-20th century
+Modern history

 In April 1920, the Far Eastern Republic, with its capital in Chita, was formed from Amur, Transbaikal, Kamchatka, Sakhalin, and Primorye regions as a democratic "buffer" state in order to avoid war with Japan.
-It existed until November 1922, when it joined the RSFSR.
-In January 1926, the territory of Amur Region was split between the East Siberian Krai and the Far Eastern Krai.
+It existed until November 1922, when it joined the Russian SFSR.

+In January 1926, the territory of Amur Oblast was split between the East Siberian Krai and the Far Eastern Krai.
 The East Siberian Oblast was divided into Irkutsk Oblast and Chita Oblast in 1937 and the part of Amur within it became part of Chita Oblast.
 The Far Eastern Krai was divided into Khabarovsk Krai and Primorye Krai in 1938.
 The territory of Amur Oblast that was in Far Eastern Krai was included in Khabarovsk Krai.

 In 1948, Amur Oblast was finally separated from Khabarovsk Krai and Chita Oblast to become an independent region of the RSFSR.
 Rapid economic growth based on gold production began at that time, and living standards improved with the arrival of young specialists.
 As the Far Eastern District expanded, the demand for services such as electric power and housing also increased, which stimulated a new round of construction projects.
 New cities were built, along with the Zeya Hydroelectric Power Plant (Zeiskaya GES), which still supplies electricity to most of the Far Eastern District.
 On 21 May 1998 Amur alongside Ivanovo, Kostroma, Voronezh Oblast, and the Mari El Republic signed a power-sharing agreement with the federal government, granting it autonomy.
 This agreement would be abolished on 18 March 2002.